Nick Chadwick: Tamworth

 Having returned to full training, he joined Conference Premier side Tamworth on loan until January 2014.
 Chadwick made 12 appearances for Tamworth in that time and scored six goals, including three in FA Cup wins against Solihull Moors and Cheltenham Town.
 Upon completion of the loan his contract with Plymouth Argyle was cancelled by mutual consent, and he signed for Tamworth on a free transfer.

 Chadwick left Tamworth when they were relegated at the end of the 2014–15 season, and subsequently retired from playing.
 He then had a youth coaching role at U-18 level with Wigan Athletic.

 Coaching career

 In July 2020, Chadwick joined recently relegated National League North club AFC Fylde in the role of assistant manager.
 In October 2020, manager Jim Bentley, a former teammate of Chadwick, stepped away from the club in order to have heart bypass surgery, Chadwick being placed in temporary charge of the club.
 Following the sacking of Bentley in March 2022, Chadwick was again placed in temporary charge.
 Chadwick oversaw one match in charge, a 2–0 victory over Bradford (Park Avenue), before the club announced the permanent appointment of James Rowe as manager, Chadwick subsequently leaving the club.

 In September 2022, he re-united with Bentley after being appointed assistant manager at League Two side Rochdale.

+On 1st September 2025, Nick joined Everton as the individual development lead coach, to ensure clear and individual focus on players.